 Deferment is only offered to applicants called into active military duty or students in other extreme extenuating circumstances as determined by the Office of Admission.
 Outside of such situations, admitted applicants wishing to attend Cumberland School of Law at a later date must reapply or reactivate their file.
 Applicants who reapply or reactivate their file are considered with all other applicants for admission at that time.

 How much does it cost to attend Cumberland School of Law?

 How many Cumberland students receive scholarships?

 Scholarship data can be found on the ABA Required Disclosures page

-All admitted applicants are automatically considered for scholarship assistance based upon merit.* Scholarships are typically awarded early in the application process.
-Applicants are strongly encouraged to submit their application materials before the Dec.
-31 priority deadline.
+All admitted applicants are automatically considered for scholarship assistance based upon merit.*

 *Admitted applicants are not automatically considered for the Jere F. White, Jr. Fellowship.
 Eligible admitted applicants will be notified and invited to apply for the fellowship.

 What kinds of scholarships are available for current law students?